Birkirkara Alligators RFC

 Birkirkara Alligators RFC is a Maltese rugby club in Birkirkara.
-They currently compete in the Malta Rugby Union Championship.
+They competed in the Malta Rugby Union National Championship.

 History

 The club was founded in 1990 as the Malta University RFC.
 In 1995 the name of the club changed due to many of the founding members graduating from the university.
 They were initially sponsored by the Alley Bar in Paceville, leading to the name of Alleygators RFC.